Megan-Soo/ps_demo/README.md

 ### ps_demo
 Scripts to visualise/animate lung models using python package Polyscope.
+Public data available for hologram.py.
+Contact author to access data for other scripts.

 ### Clone the repo to your local folder
 `git clone https://github.com/Megan-Soo/ps_demo.git`